ben-howard/P4W-extended/README.md

 ## Introduction

-This repository contains contains a modification to the standard Microsoft P4W Power BI template file which enables you to view task Labels.
+This repository contains modification to the standard Microsoft P4W Power BI template to enable you to view task Labels.

 The following files are included in this github